How to Design a Beautiful Garden on a Budget: Tips and Strategies for Affordable Landscaping

 Creating a Garden Layout

 Designing the layout requires strategic planning to maximize visual appeal and functionality.
-Start with a sketch of the garden, outlining different areas, such as seating, flower beds, and pathways.
+Start with a sketch of the garden, outlining different areas, such as seating, flower beds, pathways, and lighting.

 Selection and Use of Plants